daz4126/Nanny-State/README.md

 In summary, all you need to do to create a NANNY STATE app is the following:

 1) Import the NANNY STATE functions
-2) Create the initial state
+2) Create the initial state, `State`
-3) Create the view template
+3) Create the view template and make it a property of `State`
-4) Write event handlers to deal with user input
+4) Write event handlers that deal with user input
 5) Write transformer functions that update the state
-6) Call the `Nanny(state,view)` function
+6) Call the `Nanny(State)` function

 The basic structure of any NANNY STATE code is:

 ```
-import {Nanny,html,render} from 'https://daz4126.github.io/Nanny-State/main.js'
+import { Nanny,html } from 'https://daz4126.github.io/Nanny-State/main.js'
-const state = { // inital values }
 const view = html`some view code here`
+const State = { // inital values ..., view }
 const handler = event => update(transformer)
-const transformer = state => { // new values }
+const transformer = state => { newState }
-const update = Nanny(state,view)
+const update = Nanny(State)
 ```

-All you need to do is decide on what properties will be in the initial state, write your view template and write some even handlers and transformer functions that describe how the state should change when the user interacts with the page.
+All you need to do is decide on what properties will be in the initial state, write your view template and then write some event handlers and transformer functions that describe how the state should change when the user interacts with the page.

 # Extra Info

-Now that you've learnt the basics of NANNY STATE, here are some extra options that can be passed to the `Nanny` function to give you some extra control over the settings.
+Now that you've learnt the basics of NANNY STATE, here are some extra options that give you some extra control over the settings.

 ## Before & After Functions

-Before and after functions are functions that are called before or after a state update.
-These are passed to the `Nanny` function as part of the `options` object.
+`before` and `after` are properties of the state object and are functions that are called before or after a state update respectively.
+They can also be passed to the `Nanny` function as part of the `options` object.

 For example, try updating the last line of the 'Hello Batman' example to the following code instead:

 ```
-const before = state => console.log('Before:',state)
+State.before = state => console.log('Before:',state)
-const after = state => console.log('After:',state)
+State.after = state => console.log('After:',state)

-const update = Nanny(state,view,{ before, after })
+const update = Nanny(State)
 ```

 Now, when you press the `I'm Batman` button, the following is logged to the console, showing how the state has changed: